When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 What Are the Benefits of Using Ozempic for Weight Loss

-Ozempic was designed for diabetes, but many people use it for weight loss because of how it affects appetite and metabolism.
+Ozempic was designed for diabetes, but many healthcare providers prescribe it off-label for weight loss because of how it affects appetite and metabolism.
 It works by reducing hunger, slowing digestion, and helping the body process food more efficiently.
 While it is not FDA approved for weight loss, many see significant results when using it under medical supervision.

 What Are the Side Effects of Ozempic?